 Building the custom 10-input portable mixerFebruary & March 1968

-Outgrowing the 6-input Curtis mixer, Sonobeat's Rim Kelley and Bill Josey Sr. design and build a 10-input mike and line-level mixer using homemade printed circuit boards and integrated circuits.
+Outgrowing the 6-input Curtis mixer that has been used on all Sonobeat recordings to date, Sonobeat's Rim Kelley and Bill Josey Sr. design and build a 10-input microphone and line-level mixer using homemade printed circuit boards and integrated circuits.
 For portability, the mixer is fitted into a suitcase with a removable lid.
-The new mixer is completed in time for the Lavender Hill Express sessions in mid-March.
+The new mixer is completed in time for Lavender Hill Express's mid-March recording sessions.

 Paul New sessionsMarch 7 & 8, 1968

-Club Seville at the Sheraton Crest Inn once again serves as a remote recording studio for Sonobeat, this time for sessions with pop vocalist Paul New.
-Paul's combo records instrumental backing tracks for Johnson "City" Rag and All That's Left Is The Lemon Tree and the instrumental Balboa on March 7th; Paul overdubs his vocals on Johnson "City" Rag and All That's Left Is The Lemon Tree the following day, also at Club Seville.
+The Club Seville at the Sheraton Crest Inn in downtown Austin once again serves as a remote recording studio for Sonobeat, this time for sessions with pop vocalist Paul New.
+Paul's combo, The Crew, records instrumental backing tracks for Johnson City Rag and All That's Left Is The Lemon Tree and the instrumental Balboa on March 7th; Paul overdubs his vocals on Johnson City Rag and All That's Left Is The Lemon Tree the following day, also at The Club Seville.
 Sonobeat has test pressings made of a 45 RPM stereo single featuring All That's Left Is The Lemon Tree and Balboa, but the single is never released.

 The Conqueroo "re-do" sessionMarch 18, 1968

 Their December 1967 Sonobeat tracks scrapped, The Conqueroo returns to Vulcan Gas Company during off-hours to re-record the instrumental backing tracks for I've Got Time and 1 To 3.They lay down two additional untitled instrumental tracks at the same time.

 Lavender Hill Express sessionsMarch 19 & 20, 1968